 Surrendering your car is the third option for how to handle your car loan in a Chapter 7 bankruptcy.
 If you surrender your car, your creditor will repossess the vehicle and the car loan balance and any deficiency balance will be erased as part of your bankruptcy discharge.

 Debts discharged in bankruptcy are gone forever and don’t ever have to be paid back.
 It’s illegal for creditors to attempt collection on discharged debts.
-However, repossession of property backing a secured debt is allowed after discharge.
+But creditors are allowed to repossess property backing a secured debt after discharge.
 Repossession of collateral is different than trying to collect from you personally.

 Car repossession is proper after a Chapter 7 discharge because the lien on the car is not erased by the bankruptcy.
 If you default on your monthly car payment after bankruptcy, your lender has the right to repossess your vehicle.
 State law governs the repossession process.